zorakDev/random-movie-whisper/README.md

 "Random Movie Whisper"
- is a fun and easy-to-use web app that helps users discover new movies to watch.
+ is a fun and easy-to-use web app that helps users discover random movies to watch.
 With a simple tap, generates a random movie suggestion based on their preferred genre, rating, and release year.
  The app also provides useful information about the movie,